Rubenmp/CAH_generator/README.md

 Falta de oxígeno al nacer
 ```

-the output file would be:
+the output file would contain:

 ![Cards](./cards.png)

+## Why?
+I didn't want to spent 10 minutes writing cards into a PDF and I thought that it would be a good idea to spend one day writing a program to make it automatically.

 ## License
 Creative Commons BY-NC-SA 2.0